bitmakerla/estela/docs/estela/installation/installation.md

 Estela projects are built into docker images and added to Docker-Registry.
 It is also necessary to install estela resources.

-It is recommended to install `docker-desktop` that includes docker and docker-compose.
+It is recommended to install `docker-desktop` which includes docker and docker-compose.
 A detailed guide on how to install can be found [here](https://docs.docker.com/get-docker/){:target="_blank"}.

 #### Kubectl >= v1.23.x
 {: .no_toc}
 The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.

-To install `kubectl` you can use following command-line code according your OS:
+To install `kubectl` you can use following command-line code according to your OS:
 {% tabs requirements %}
   {% tab requirements macOS %}
   ```bash